-Saman then started Personify Care, where he is still CEO, in 2014.
+Saman then started Personify Care, where he is still CEO.

 “After seven years of using data to generate more sales for retailers, I decided to apply the same principles to helping patients recover from health issues,” he said.